 Okay, we know what you’re thinking – where the heck is くん (~kun) on this list!?
 Well, the thing is, while くん (~kun) is a term of endearment, it’s more so not!
 Let us explain.

 We have seen situations where male figures in a family are referred to as ~kun by their relatives.
 In anime, くん (~kun) is probably the most popular honorific title used with males – you hear it all the time.
-But in reality, くん (~kun) represents one’s superiority over another.
+But in reality, くん (~kun) represents one’s superiority over another, often used for young boys by older generations.

 It is rarely used with those with whom you are close, minus sometimes between male friends of the same age and status.
 And while it is more of a masculine term frequently used to address younger boys by their elders, it’s also used to address women at times.
 What’s important here is superiority.